 A high employee retention rate has a major positive effect on any organisation.
 The longer your employees stay with you the more you’ll benefit from the valuable skills and experience they’ve accumulated.
-You’ll also continue to enjoy the benefits of any important relationships your key staff will have developed with customers, business partners and suppliers.
+You’ll also continue to enjoy the benefits of any important relationships your key staff will have developed with customers, business partners, and suppliers.
 And of course, having a happy, stable employee base is an important foundation for improving team performance and productivity.

 On the flip side, there are plenty of negatives if your top talent keeps leaving.
-For one, the average cost of replacing an employee – if you include management time, training and recruitment expenses – is up to 200% of the employee’s annual salary, according to experts.
-On top of that there’s the likely disruption within the remaining team if they keep seeing their colleagues moving on, and the possible negative perception customers will have of your business if they see high employee turnover.
+For one, the average cost of replacing an employee – if you include management time, training, and recruitment expenses – is up to 200% of the employee’s annual salary, according to experts.
+On top of that, there’s the likely disruption within the remaining team if they keep seeing their colleagues moving on, and the possible negative perception customers will have of your business if they see high employee turnover.

 Recent research from Investors in People found that nearly half (47%) of the UK workforce say they will be looking for a new job in 2018, so how can you improve employee retention and prevent top talent from leaving?
-Providing good pay and conditions are important, but they are just necessary hygiene factors.
+Providing good pay and conditions is important, but they are just necessary hygiene factors.
 When looking at how to retain employees, one of your priorities should be a continuous listening strategy.
 This helps to create a two-way dialogue with employees to identify and address workplace problems that might tempt people to leave, boosting engagement and reducing employee turnover.

 Here are five suggestions that can help you achieve this:

 - GIVE THEM THE CHANCE TO HAVE THEIR SAY WHENEVER THEY WANT